Paper Prices – Historical Graph

 The golden rule in every trade.
 Every commodity prices mainly depend on the balance of supply and demand.

-When the demand for paper exceeds its current supply, prices tend to rise.
+When the demand for paper exceeds its current supply, prices increase.
 Conversely, when there is plenty of production and the need is low, prices will likely decrease too.

-Additionally, the global market for bulk grades of recovered paper (RCP) cooled off modestly in the first half of 2022 and collapsed in the second half when the paper packaging sector slowed significantly for various reasons.
+The global market for bulk grades of recovered paper (RCP) cooled off modestly when the paper packaging sector slowed significantly for various reasons.

 2. Raw Materials Cost

-Forestry products such as Spruce, Pine, Fir, Larch, Hemlock, Eucalyptus, Aspen, and Birch are types of trees where paper mostly comes from.
+Forestry products such as Spruce, Pine, Fir, Larch, Hemlock, Eucalyptus, Aspen, and Birch are types of trees that paper is mostly made of.

-Moreover, pulp and chemicals such as cationic starch and polyacrylamide (PAM) derivatives have a direct impact on pulp and paper prices.
+Moreover, pulp and chemicals such as cationic starch and polyacrylamide (PAM) derivatives influence pulp and paper prices.
 Any price movement of these items will surely affect their value.

 3. Energy Cost

-The required energy resource for paper production contributes a big chunk to pulp and paper.
-Additionally, any fuel price change highly affects its value and other commodity prices.
+The required energy resource for paper production contributes to pulp and paper.
+Any fuel price changes highly affect its value and other commodity prices.

-As a result, some companies like Nippon Paper announced they would increase pulp and paper prices by 15-25% in 2023 due to the increasing production input prices.
+As a result, some companies like Nippon Paper announced they would increase pulp and paper prices by 15-25% due to the increasing production input prices.

 5. Environmental Regulations